 The Department of Music offers instruction in string instruments, brass and woodwinds, keyboard instruments, percussion, and voice.
-There are extensive opportunities for all students to participate in music ensembles, including the 200-member University of Delaware Marching Band, the Concert Band, the University Orchestra, the Wind Ensemble, the Jazz Ensemble, Gamelan Lake of the Silver Bear, plus numerous small ensembles, such as Delaware Steel.
-The University Singers, the Choral Union, the Collegium Musicum, and Opera Workshop, and the Chorale are the main vocal ensembles.
+There are extensive opportunities for all students to participate in music ensembles, including the 250-member University of Delaware Marching Band, the Concert Band, the University Orchestra, the Wind Ensemble, the Jazz Ensemble, the Gamelan Ensemble, plus numerous small ensembles, such as Delaware Steel The University Singers, the Schola Cantorum, the Collegium Musicum, and Opera Workshop, and the Chorale are the main vocal ensembles.
 In addition, University of Delaware students often perform with the Newark Symphony and the Delaware Symphony.

-For more information, please telephone the Honors Program (302) 831-2340 or the Music Department (302) 831-2577.
+For more information, please telephone the Honors Program (302) 831-2340 or the Music Department (302) 831-2577